EMIR Reporting Requirements – What You File, When, and How to Get It Right

 A single lapsed LEI can cascade into hundreds of rejected EMIR reports overnight.
 I have watched a team spend three days reconstructing and resubmitting trades that should have filed cleanly, all because one counterparty’s LEI renewal slipped through the cracks.
 That is the reality of EMIR reporting: the regulation itself is logical enough, but the operational details will find every gap in your process.

 EMIR reporting applies to every entity that enters into a derivative contract in the EU.
 Banks, asset managers, insurance companies, pension funds, and corporates with material derivatives exposure all fall within scope.
-Since the EMIR Refit changes went live on 29 April 2024, the reporting framework is more structured and more demanding.
+Since the EMIR Refit reporting framework became applicable on 29 April 2024, the regime is more structured and more demanding.
 The field count nearly tripled.
 The format shifted to ISO 20022 XML.
 And the legal liability for reporting NFC- trades moved squarely onto the financial counterparty.

 Related reading: MiFIR Transaction Reporting